 Kagyu Dechen Buddhism North West runs a network of groups and centres.
-Above all, we provide opportunities for people to study and practice Buddhist meditation, including online classes.
+Above all, we provide opportunities for people to study and practise Buddhist meditation, including online classes.

 Kagyu Buddhism in Manchester

 Part of the Dechen community

 Kagyu Ling and its regional groups are part of the Dechen community.
 Dechen is an international association of the Karma Kagyu and Sakya traditions of Tibetan Buddhism, founded by Lama Jampa Thaye under the spiritual authority of Karma Thinley Rinpoche.

 Charity run by volunteers